Nachtfeuer/pipeline/README.md

 refer to installed Jenkins plugins.
 Similar is also valid for a  .travis.yml.

 However it would be great when I could define a pipeline that is capable of running locally.
-Of course I would like to have some well known features of the existing pipelines and some that do not exist.
+Of course it would be great to have some well known features of the existing pipelines and some that do not exist.
 Following features will be considered for now: